fmgarage/fx-reports/docs/getting-started/ui.md

 > @todo wird title aus dem front matter im gerenderten Dokument verwendet?

-## Using the User Interfaces
+## User Interfaces

 FX Reports provides 2 different modes for interaction.

 1. GUI

 By using the graphical user interface it is easy to achieve results in a minimum of time.
-Templates can be written right in the editor window of FX_Reports or - useful for more complex tasks/outputs - pasted from an external [editor](https://fmgarage.github.io/fx-reports/editor/).
+Templates can be written right in the editor window of FX_Reports or - useful for more complex tasks/outputs - pasted from an external [editor]({{ site.baseurl }}{% link writing-templates/tools.md %}).
 With a click on `Generate xlsx`, the document will be generated.

-> @todo Screenshot

 <img src="docs/assets/images/screen1.png" style="magin-bottom: 20px;">